fossasia/open-event-server/docs/installation/docker.md

 docker-compose run web python3 manage.py db upgrade
 ```

 * That should be all.
-Open `localhost` in web browser to view the updated open-event-server.
+Open `localhost:8080` in web browser to view the updated open-event-server.